 General Composition

 Ceramics are inorganic, no - materiales metálicos.
-They are typically made from compounds such as oxides (P.EJ., óxido de aluminio - alumina), nitrides (P.EJ., silicon nitride), and carbides (P.EJ., carburo de silicio).
+They are typically made from compounds such as oxides (P.EJ., óxido de aluminio - alumina), nitrides (P.EJ., nitruro de silicio), and carbides (P.EJ., carburo de silicio).
 The atomic bonds within ceramics play a pivotal role in determining their insulating properties.
 Por ejemplo, in ionic - bonded ceramics like alumina, the strong electrostatic forces between ions hold the electrons tightly in place.
 This restricts the movement of electrons, which is a key factor in electrical insulation.
 Covalent bonds in some ceramics also contribute to the stability of the electron configuration, further enhancing their insulating capabilities.

 Microstructure Influence